iamjoshk/discogs_sync/README.md

 + Collection sensor: A sensor that counts the number of releases in your collection folder.
 + Collection Value sensors: 3 sensors that report the minimum, median, and maximum value of your collection based on Discogs sales.
 + Wantlist sensor: A sensor that counts the number of releases in your wantlist.
++ User Lists sensor: A sensor that counts the number of lists in your account.
+Attributes include name, id, uri, and public status for each list.
++ User Folders sensor: A sensor that counts the number of collection folders in your account.
+Attributes include id, count, name, and resource_url for each folder.
++ Random Record sensor: A sensor that displays a random record from your collection with details and artwork.
 + Rate Limit binary sensor: Turns on if the Discogs API rate limit has been hit.
 Attributes include the number of calls in the last minute.
-+ Refresh buttons: Individual buttons to manually refresh your collection, collection value, and wantlist sensors.
++ Refresh buttons: Individual buttons to manually refresh data for each endpoint (collection, wantlist, collection value, random record, user lists, and user folders).

 ## Available Actions